Skip to main content

 Test AI recommendations periodically.
 Ask ChatGPT and Gemini for businesses in your category and location.
 See where you rank.
 See who's above you and try to figure out why.

-"The competitive landscape is shifting.
-Businesses that were invisible six months ago can surge ahead with the right strategy."
+"The competitive field is shifting.
+Businesses that were absent from AI answers six months ago can surge ahead with the right strategy."

 The compounding advantage